bukalapak/snowboard/README.md

 ### Mock Server Authentication

-The mock server supports various authentication, you can enable that by passing a configuration file using flag `-c`, like:
+The mock server supports various authentication, you can enable that by passing a configuration file using configuration file `snowboard.config.js`, like:

 ```
-$ snowboard mock -c config.yaml API.apib
+$ snowboard mock API.apib
 ```

 Here's the example of the configuration file for mock server: